-People with life-threatening injuries and illnesses need critical care.
-Critical care involves close, constant attention by a team of specially-trained health professionals.
-It usually takes place in an intensive care unit (ICU) or trauma center.
-Problems that might need critical care treatment include complications from surgery, accidents, infections and severe breathing problems.
+Critical care helps people with life-threatening injuries and illnesses.
+It might treat problems such as complications from surgery, accidents, infections, and severe breathing problems.
+It involves close, constant attention by a team of specially-trained health care providers.
+Critical care usually takes place in an intensive care unit (ICU) or trauma center.

-Monitors, intravenous (IV) tubes, feeding tubes, catheters, ventilators and other equipment are common in critical care units.
-These can sustain life but can also increase the risk of infection.
+Monitors, intravenous (IV) tubes, feeding tubes, catheters, breathing machines, and other equipment are common in critical care units.
+They can keep a person alive, but can also increase the risk of infection.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)